xixixao/recomputer/CONTRIBUTING.md

 # Dev

 Main entrypoint: `editors.js` (from `index.html`)

 Actual editor stuff in `editor.js`.
 Each user-facing editor consists of two instances of codemirror, on the left it's called "editor", on the right it's called "results".

+We let codemirror parse the input and if any of it has changed we execute all the statements in turn (there is no intermediate caching atm because perf has not been a problem).

 Guide (docs) is generated from each module via `docs.js` -> `modules.js`.
 This means that instead of having one big doc referencing the different parts of the implementation the docs are scattered across the implementation, collocated to each part.
 This requires great structure for the implementation itself.

 # Roadmap